awsdocs/amazon-cloudfront-developer-guide/doc_source/http-502-bad-gateway.md

 When you create an origin on your CloudFront distribution, you can set the ports that CloudFront connects to the origin with for HTTP and HTTPS traffic\.
 By default, these are TCP 80/443\.
 You have the option to modify these ports\.
 If your origin is rejecting traffic on these ports for any reason, or if your backend server isn't responding on the ports, CloudFront will fail to connect\.

 To troubleshoot these issues, check any firewalls running in your infrastructure and validate that they are not blocking the supported IP ranges\.
-For more information, see [AWS IP Address Ranges](http://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) in the *Amazon Web Services General Reference*\.
+For more information, see [AWS IP Address Ranges](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) in the *Amazon Web Services General Reference*\.
 Additionally, verify whether your web server is running on the origin\.

+## Lambda Function Associated with Your Distribution Includes Execution Errors<a name="http-502-bad-gateway-lambda-function-invalid"></a>

+When a Lambda@Edge function has execution errors, CloudFront may return an HTTP 502 error\.

+To troubleshoot this issue, examine the access logs to look for errors returned by your Lambda function\.
+Make sure you look at the log files in the region where the function executed\.
+For more information, see [CloudWatch Metrics and CloudWatch Logs for Lambda Functions](lambda-cloudwatch-metrics-logging.md)\.